fjukstad/walrus/README.md

 parameters to the different tools as you develop your analysis pipeline.

 ## Data
-Walrus automatically tracks data in the pipeline with [git-lfs](https://git-lfs.github.com/).
+walrus automatically tracks data in the pipeline with [git-lfs](https://git-lfs.github.com/).
 When users start a pipeline walrus will track any output data from any of the pipeline stages and commit them to the repository versioning the pipeline description, If you do not have a repository